gbiagini97/SSRI/Sicurezza_web_mobile/swm-project/README.md

 ## Overview
 This project purpose is to build a **Single-Sign-On platform** inspired by the **MILS** (Multiple Independent Levels of Security/Safety) security architecture, which is built upon the secrecy based **Bell-LaPadula model**, and **William Wulf**'s works.

+Bell and LaPadula developed their model to enforce access control in government and military applications, introducing many important concepts like a hierarchical classification of Clearance and Sensivity levels for Subjects and Objects, their contribution in the security field was truly valuable.

 MILS is a high assurance security architecture that supports the coexistence of untrusted and trusted components, based on verifiable separation mechanisms and controlled information flow.

 William Wulf, in his work about [HYDRA - The kernel of a multiprocessor operating system](https://dl.acm.org/doi/10.1145/355616.364017), references the need of a strong separation between protection and security when referring to access control systems, a concept that lacks in Bell-LaPadula principles.